 Online learning is becoming popular at even the oldest colleges and universities in the United States.
 Not only are online classes great for returning adults with busy schedules, they are also frequented by a growing number of traditional students.

-In 2019-2020, 11,474 students took at least one online class at University of West Georgia.
-This is an increase from the 8,295 students who took online classes the previous year.
+In 2020-2021, 9,634 students took at least one online class at University of West Georgia.
+This is a decrease from the 11,474 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|